PSY-40129 - Qualitative Research Methods

 Intended Learning Outcomes

-demonstrate critical evaluation in methods, part literature and the role of the researcher in qualitative methods.: 2
+demonstrate critical evaluation of methods, relevant literature and the role of the researcher in qualitative methods.: 2

 Study hours

-Asynchronous materials 12 x 2 hours = 24 hours
+Independent study time and guided reading = 12 x 2 hours = 24

 Research proposal writing = 31 hours